 During a divorce, parents might experience intense emotions towards the other estranged parent.
 Often, unknowingly, one of the parents emotionally harms a child during and after the separation.
-For your child’s emotional and social well-being, it is important that your child has a secure attachment to both parents.
-A secure attachment means that the child feels safe to discuss or display emotions in front of either parent.
-For a child, it is important that the parent is a secure base, this enables them to develop a sense of self, and have a healthy dose of independence and resilience in the world.
+For your child’s emotional and social well-being, it is essential that your child has a secure attachment to both parents.
+A secure attachment means that the child feels safe to discuss or feel emotions in front of either parent.
+For a child, it is vital that the parent is a secure base, this helps them to develop a sense of self, and have a healthy dose of independence and resilience in the world.
 It can be difficult for adults experiencing grief, trauma or other strong emotions to put the child’s needs first.
 During a divorce, your child might also grieve or feel confused.
-Here are a few pointers to help your child adjust during this difficult period.
+Here are a few pointers to help your child adjust during this challenging period.

-- Do not block access: Do not prevent your child speaking to or visiting the other parent.
+Do not prevent your child speaking to or visiting the other parent.
 When they are on the phone with the other parent, give the child some space.
 The child may feel like they cannot be close to the other parent because they will hurt you.
 This is not a healthy emotional space for a child.
 A child identifies with both parents and blocking access can lead to depression, anxiety and low self-esteem.
-It is important for you to put your emotions towards the other parent aside around your children.
+It is essential for you to put your emotions towards the other parent aside around your children.

-- Minimize conflict: If you are involved in a high conflict divorce, minimise the conflict around the children.
+If you are involved in a high conflict divorce, minimise the conflict around the children.
 Conflict activates your child’s fight or flight system and may lead to confusion and anxiety.
-Some children may also develop physical complaints and symptoms if they are unable to verbalise their emotions.
+Some children may also develop physical complaints and symptoms like stomach aches and headaches if they are unable to verbalise their emotions.